puvanans/365-DS-Competition/README.md

 ## 365-DS-Competition

 This repository is based on data from 365 Data Science (an online learning platform), which was part of a competition conducted by 365 DS.
-I learned of this competition and dataset days before the deadline.
+I learned of this competition and dataset days before the deadline and couldn't compete.
 But, the data interested me, and hence, this project.

-The dataset contained information on students and apsects of their interaction.
+The data was about students of 365 DS from around the world and different aspects of their interaction with the platform.

-I analyzed much of the data, but only shared on two topics.
-I considered these two topics to be distinct projects.
+I analyzed a large portion of the data, but only shared on two topics.
+I made two distinct projects out of these topics.

 They are:
  - Time series analysis on membership purchase, student registration, and student engagement.